Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 ::::::::::::::::::::::::::::::::::::: objectives

+- Describe the key features of writing user stories
 - Highlight the characteristics and differences between functional and non-functional requirements
-- Describe the key features of, types of, and approaches to writing user stories
 - Describe the purpose and composition of the product backlog
 - Describe what makes a good product requirement
+- Describe the purpose of a product backlog and what it contains
-- Create an initial product backlog with approximate effort estimates
+- Create an initial product backlog from a given scenario

 ::::::::::::::::::::::::::::::::::::::::::::::::